Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/final-assessment/readme.md

 ## Challenge 8: Conditional styles

-Some of the bands have splut up and are no longer active.
+Some of the bands have split up and are no longer active.
 You need to show this in the band cell in the list.
 Do it by adjusting the styles conditionally on the data.

 In each cell modify the styles of the name based on whether the band is split or active.
 A band that has split up will have a year in the "split" field for example: